PtyLab/PtyLab.py/README.md

 This will also create a `poetry.lock` file that contains the list of all the *pinned dependencies*.

-To install the optional packages from the fields `dev` or `gpu11x`, instead install as
+To also install the optional packages from the fields `dev` or `gpu11x`, instead do,

 ```bash
 poetry install --extras "dev gpu11x" # `gpu12x` if CUDA v12.x
 ```

-To install new packages from [PyPI](https://pypi.org/project/pip/), instead of relying on `pip`, please do so with `poetry` as
+If you want to install a new package from [PyPI](https://pypi.org/project/pip/), instead of relying on `pip`, please do so with `poetry` as

 ```bash
 poetry add <package-name>